PelionIoT/mbl-core/cloud-services/mbl-cloud-client/tests/mbl-app-lifecycle/README.md

-# MBL applications Cloud Client connectivity.
+# MBL applications Cloud Client connectivity test

-MBL application is running inside virtual environment.
+The MBL application runs in a virtual environment.

-In order to setup virtual environment perform next steps:
+To set up the virtual environment, perform the following steps:

 1. Copy test application subtree `/mbl-core/cloud-services/mbl-cloud-client/tests/mbl-app-lifecycle`
    to the device under the `/scratch` partition.